cybercongress/go-cyber/docs/cyberd.md

 1. Restored current rank context and new rank context without rank values (links, user stakes, and merkle tree).
 2. Restored current rank context without rank values.
 Restored new rank context only with links and user stakes.

 A node can participate in consensus but cannot provide rank values (and merkle proofs) till two rank calculation iterations finished (current and next).
 Search index should be run in parallel and do not influence the work of the consensus machine.
 The validator should be able to turn off index support.
-Maybe even make it a separate daemon.

-_Base idea._ Always submit new links to index and take rank values from current context (insert in sorted array operation).
-When a new rank state is submitted trigger index to update rank values and do sortings (in most cases new arrays will be almost sorted).

-Need to solve the problem of adjusting arrays capacity (not to copy arrays each time newly linked cid added).
-A possible solution is to adjust capacity with reserve before resorting array.

-Todo: Therefore for building index, we need to find a sorting algorithm that will be fast on almost sorted arrays.
-Also, we should implement it for GPU so it should better be parallelizable: Mergesort(Timsort), Heapsort, Smoothsort ...

 Now we have proof of rank of any given content address.
 While the relevance is still subjective by nature, we have a collective proof that something was relevant for some community at some point in time.